EESSI/filesystem-layer/README.md

 ### Configuration

-The EESSI specific settings can be found in `group_vars/all.yml`, and in `templates` we added a template for a Squid configuration for the local proxy servers; this file is not included in the Galaxy repository.
+The EESSI specific settings can be found in `group_vars/all.yml`, and in `templates` we added our own templates of Squid configurations for the Stratum 1 and local proxy servers.
 For all playbooks you will also need to have an appropriate Ansible `hosts` file;
 see the supplied `hosts.example` for the structure and host groups that you need for these playbooks.